campa-consortium/pals/source/beamlines.md

 ## Superposition

 The superposition construct is used to add elements to a beamline after the beamline has been defined.
-This allows, for example, modifications to the lattice created from an existing lattice file, without having to modify the existing lattice file itself, by creating a new file that [includes](#s:includefiles) the original file and then uses superposition to modify the lattice.
+Superposition does not change the length of the beamline.

-A superposition specifies an element to `insert` and a [`placement`](#s:placement) construct to position the element.
+A superposition specifies an element to place on the beamline and a [`placement`](#s:placement) construct to position the element within the beamline.
 Example:
 ```{code} yaml
 BeamLine:
   name: this_line